meggibbins/201799539_final_project/README.md

-# Does the area of greenspace across London boroughs impact the prevalence of mental health disorders?
+# Does area of greenspace across London boroughs impact the prevalence of mental health disorders?

 **Background and context**